MG Software.

 What is the verdict on Cursor vs VS Code?

-Cursor and VS Code share the same foundation but offer fundamentally different experiences.
-Cursor is the better choice for developers who want to fully integrate AI into their workflow - the built-in features surpass what extensions in VS Code can achieve.
-VS Code remains unbeatable as a free, stable editor with the largest extension ecosystem.
-If you are already satisfied with Copilot in VS Code and don't need deeper AI integration, there is little reason to switch.
-But if you find yourself hitting the limits of AI extensions, Cursor offers clear added value.
+Cursor and VS Code share the same foundation but offer fundamentally different experiences tailored to different needs.
+Cursor is the better choice for developers who want to fully integrate AI into their workflow.
+Built-in features like Composer, background agents, and automatic codebase indexing surpass what extensions in VS Code can achieve.
+VS Code remains unbeatable as a free, stable editor with the largest extension ecosystem in the world.
+If you are already satisfied with Copilot in VS Code and do not need deeper AI integration, there is little reason to switch.
+But if you find yourself hitting the limits of AI extensions, regularly perform multi-file refactoring, or want more control over which AI model you use, Cursor offers clear added value.
+The choice comes down to whether you are willing to invest $20 per month for a deeper AI experience, or whether the free combination of VS Code plus Copilot is sufficient for your workflow.

 Which option does MG Software recommend?

-At MG Software, we switched from VS Code to Cursor for our daily development.
+At MG Software, we switched from VS Code to Cursor for our daily development and have not regretted that choice for a moment.
 The seamless AI integration, particularly the Composer agent, has noticeably increased our productivity on Next.js and React projects.
-We recommend Cursor for professional development teams working with TypeScript and modern frameworks.
-For clients simply looking for a reliable editor without extra costs, VS Code with Copilot remains an excellent combination.
+The ability to work across multiple files simultaneously with full codebase context is a game changer for complex refactoring tasks.
+We recommend Cursor for professional development teams who work daily with TypeScript and modern frameworks and who prioritize productivity gains over cost.
+For clients simply looking for a reliable editor without extra costs, or who depend on specific extensions that do not work in Cursor, VS Code with Copilot remains an excellent combination that fully satisfies most developers.

 Further reading